dart-lang/site-www/src/language/branches.md

 ### Switch expressions

-Switch expressions are similar to switch statements, but you can use them anywhere you can use an expression.
+A `switch` expression is similar to a `switch` statement, but you can use them anywhere you can use an expression.
 They produce a value based on the expression body of whichever case matches.

-Switch expression syntax differs slightly from switch statements:
+The syntax of a `switch` expression differs from `switch` statement syntax:

 - Cases _do not_ start with the `case` keyword.
 - A case body is a single expression instead of a series of statements.